DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Basic Syntax for C.md

 ## main function

 The main function contains what the program will actually perform and it is the first function that will be called when the program is executed.
+The return type is integer by default and it returns a 0 with the but it can be